Latest UK Drug Misuse Report: Summary and Key Takeaways

 Overall Drug Use: Overall Unchanged

-- Usage remains higher than a decade ago.
+• Usage remains higher than it was a decade ago.

 Most Commonly Used Drugs

-- This number equates to approximately 1 million people.
+• This equates to approximately 1 million people.

 Age Group Breakdown